Calculation Of Benefits

-A surviving spouse, child and other family members who is dependent on a worker killed as a result of their employment is entitled to receive dependency benefits in New Jersey Workers Compensation Court.
-The biggest component of these payments involve replacement of lost income and support resulting from a fatal work related accident or death from a compensable occupational exposure.
+A surviving spouse, child and other family members who are dependent on a worker killed as a result of their employment is entitled to receive dependency benefits in New Jersey Workers’ Compensation court.
+The biggest component of these payments involves the replacement of lost income and support resulting from a fatal work-related accident or death from a compensable occupational exposure.
 The amount of the weekly income benefits is seventy percent (70%) of the “wages” earned by the deceased employee, subject to a maximum and minimum weekly amount.
 There is also the possibility of apportionment or partial payments depending on certain facts.
-Our firm, The Law Offices of Jonathan F. Marshall, handles workplace death claims statewide including in Bergen County, Ocean County, Mercer County, Somerset County and Morris County.
-To speak to Dan Santasiero, the head attorney in our workers compensation group, you can call us at 877-450-8301 anytime 24/7 for immediate assistance.
-Initial consultations are free of charge and our lawyers handle all compensation and third party claims on a contingent fee basis so that you should have no worries about paying us to prosecute your case.
+Our firm, Law Offices of Jonathan F. Marshall, handles workplace death claims statewide including in Bergen County, Ocean County, Mercer County, Somerset County and Morris County.
+To speak to Dan Santarsiero, the head attorney in our workers’ compensation group, you can call us at 800-999-0897 anytime 24/7 for immediate assistance.
+Initial consultations are free of charge and our lawyers handle all compensation and third-party claims on a contingent fee basis so that you should have no worries about paying us to prosecute your case.

-Maximum & Minimum Amount Recoverable.
+Maximum And Minimum Amount Recoverable.
 The maximum and minimum amounts vary by year and are related to the average weekly wage earned by all New Jersey employees for a given year.
 Traditionally, the statewide average weekly wage has risen year to year, which means the maximum and minimum weekly dependency benefits have also risen year to year.
-In 2016, the maximum weekly dependency benefit is $871 and the minimum weekly dependency benefit is $232.
+In 2019, the maximum weekly dependency benefit is $921 and the minimum weekly dependency benefit is $246.

 - Dependent Children (both natural and adopted) of the deceased worker are entitled to weekly benefits until reaching eighteen (18) years of age or twenty-three (23) years of age for those enrolled as full-time students.

-- Parents & Step-parents who were wholly or partially dependent upon the deceased worker are entitled to lifetime benefits based upon the percentage of support provided by the deceased worker, as compared to each relative’s total support, subject to the weekly minimum benefit amount.
+- Parents And Stepparents who were wholly or partially dependent upon the deceased worker are entitled to lifetime benefits based upon the percentage of support provided by the deceased worker, as compared to each relative’s total support, subject to the weekly minimum benefit amount.

-All Camden County death and dependency cases are heard in the Camden Workers Compensation Court.
+All Camden County death and dependency cases are heard in the Camden Workers’ Compensation Court.
 This is where your petition for benefits will be decided.
-The lawyers at our NJ Workers Compensation Firm are highly experienced in handling survivor claims in this and other courts throughout the state.
-Whether you need to file a dependency claim in Passaic County, Union County, Essex County, Monmouth County or Middlesex County, Mr. Santasiero or another attorney with the knowledge necessary to succeed on your behalf is available by calling 877-450-8301.
+The lawyers at our New Jersey Workers’ Compensation Firm are highly experienced in handling survivor claims in this and other courts throughout the state.
+Whether you need to file a dependency claim in Passaic County, Union County, Essex County, Monmouth County or Middlesex County, Mr. Santasiero or another attorney with the knowledge necessary to succeed on your behalf is available by calling 800-999-0897.